 It is important to try and anticipate employment needs not just for next month, but for next year and if possible for further ahead.
-Assess employment needs, so far as possible.
+But this is not always possible.
+Look for your employment needs.
 Are there peaks and troughs throughout the year e.g. lambing or harvest?